128technology/docs/docs/cli_reference.md

 #### Description

-The `show service-path` command displays active service paths passing through the 128T router.
+The `show service-path` command displays active service paths passing through the SSR router.
 This simplifies troubleshooting, allowing you to determine where sessions belonging to a particular service would egress.
 Multiple service filters allow you to target a specific service or services.
 Output can be displayed as a summary or in a detail view with pagination support.
 When using the `detail` argument, in-path metrics are managed by the performance monitor when enabled.
 If the performance monitor is not enabled, the local metrics generated by BFD are used.

 #### Example 1 Summary
 ```